mars0i/masonclj/doc/masonclj/properties.md

 ### The solution

-The solution is for the your defrecord to implement MASON's `Propertied` interface, requires that you provide a `properties()` method that returns a subclass of the class `Properties`.
+The solution is for your defrecord to implement MASON's `Propertied` interface, requires that you provide a `properties()` method that returns a subclass of the class `Properties`.
 Your `Properties` subclass should implement various methods that can be called by the